lambo131/RaceCar-v3-RL-project-Gymnasium/README.md

+Hello!
+This is a guide to how to setup and run this project.
+The project has two files two can run

+1. Env_Wrapper_Demo.ipynb: A notebook showing how my env wrapper class works, and what it does in a step by step approach.
+This env wrapper is used in main.py as well
+2. main.py: This file allows you to train the DQN model to play the race car game, and to play the game with a loaded model.

+**> Let's go!!**

+Bilibili video: TBC...

+Youtube video: TBC...

 # Python Environment

 1. python version: Python 3.9.23 (main, Jun  5 2025, 13:25:08) [MSC v.1929 64 bit (AMD64)] on win32